 Key figures and performance data

 Austria's cutting-edge research continues to be on the upswing, and this growth is also reflected in the funding going towards third-party-funded research.
-Last year, for example, the Austrian Science Fund (FWF) was able to finance research projects worth €348.9 million, an increase of 27.8% as compared to the previous year. €148.2 million went to projects in the natural sciences and technology, €122.6 million in biology and medical sciences, and €78.1 million in the humanities and social sciences.
+Last year, for example, the Austrian Science Fund (FWF) was able to finance research projects worth €348.9 million, an increase of 27.8% as compared to the previous year. €148.2 million went to projects in the natural sciences and technology, €122.6 million in biology and medicine, and €78.1 million in the humanities and social sciences.
 The FWF is currently funding a total of 4,890 researchers in ongoing projects at Austria's universities and other research institutions – a new record.

 Annual Report (PDF)